bmc/argot/index.md

 ### Single-value Options

 A single-value option is one that takes a single value.
 The first occurrence of the option on the command line sets the value.
 Any subsequent occurrences replace the previously set values.

-The option's value is stored in a `Option[T]`.
-If the option isn't specified on the command line, its value will be `None`.
+Single-value options are defined with the `option()` methods, which return a typed instance of the `SingleValueOption` class.
+The `SingleValueOption` object contains a `value` field, of type `Option[T]`.
+If the option doesn't appear on the command line, `value` will be `None`.
 Otherwise, it'll be set to `Some(value)`.
 There's no provision for assigning a default value, since that can be accomplished via the `Option` class's `getOrElse()` method.

-Single-value options are defined with the `option()` methods.

 For *cooltool*, there is one single-value option: